vhenriquebm/vhenriquebm/README.md

 ### Hi there 👋
-My name is Vitor and I have a passion for Web and Mobile Development
+My name is Vitor and I have a passion for Web and Mobile Development.
-#
 I am currently studying:

 ##

 - 📱 Swift for IOS
-- 🌐 HTML, CSS e JavaScript
+- 🌐 HTML, CSS and JavaScript

 <div align="center">
   <a href="https://github.com/vhenriquebm">